-UTS CAMPUS SECURITY PERSONNEL AND JURISDICTION
+UT SOUTHERN CAMPUS SECURITY PERSONNEL AND JURISDICTION

-UT Southern Safety and Security reports to the Director of Safety and Security, as well as, the Vice Chancellor of Finance and Administration and Chief of Staff.
-UTS Security has (11) security officers which includes two part-time security supervisors.
+UT Southern Security Officers report to the Director of Safety and Security, as well as, the Vice Chancellor of Finance and Administration.
+UT Southern Security has (9) security officers which includes two part-time security supervisors.
 Security personnel wear easily identifiable uniforms and are off-duty law enforcement officers or certified security officers.
-UTS Security officers are not expected to engage in, nor execute, law enforcement functions.
+UT Southern Security officers are not expected to engage in, nor execute, law enforcement functions.
 They are charged with the security of the campus, its physical plant, employees, staff, students, and visitors.
 Security personnel are to guard the campus against damages and loss, assist students, faculty, staff, and visitors with any problems they may have, help people in need of medical or other assistance, and secure the physical plant of the university.

-The main campus is roughly bordered by Richland Drive, North to West Madison Street, East to 4th Street via Jefferson St., South to West Flower Street, and West to Richland Drive.
-Safety and Security also reports 5th Street from West Madison to West Jefferson and West Madison and West Flowers from 4th street to 3rd street.
+The main campus is roughly bordered by: Richland Drive runs north to West Madison Street, then east via Jefferson St. to 3rd Street, then south via 3rd Street to West Flower Street, and then west via Flower Street to Richland Drive.
+Safety and Security provides all crime statistics that occur along and within this specified border.

-The University also operates a non-campus athletic facility located at East Campus.
-The University maintains security and provides crime statistics for this campus as well.
-The Athletic Facility is located 2.1 miles from UT Southern Main Campus at 1238 East University Street.
+The University also operates and maintains security and crime statistics for a non-campus athletic facility located at East Campus.
+The East Campus is located 2.1 miles from UT Southern main campus at 1238 East College Street.